COVID-19 in babies and children

 Emergency warning signs of MIS-C include:

-• Pale, gray or blue-colored skin, lips or nail beds — depending on skin color
+• Gray or blue skin, lips or nail beds.

-If your child shows any emergency warning signs or is severely sick with other signs and symptoms, take your child to the nearest emergency department or call 911 or your local emergency number.
-If your child isn't severely ill but shows other signs or symptoms of MIS-C, contact your child's health care professional right away for advice.
+If your child shows any emergency warning signs or is severely sick with other symptoms, take your child to the nearest emergency department or call 911 or your local emergency number.
+If your child isn't seriously ill but shows other symptoms of MIS-C, contact your child's healthcare professional right away for advice.

 Can children who get COVID-19 experience long-term effects?